 Teddy Robinson has a big personality and throughout the stories he displays a wide range of emotions and character traits including jealousy when Deborah buys a new dog shaped hot water bottle cover, pride when he is left alone to keep house, excitement and general silliness at his birthday party (which is my daughter’s favourite story) and bravery when he thinks he is going to be eaten by a cow.

-Teddy Robinson hasn’t lost his magic for me as an adult and I’m delighted with the constant requests from my daughter to ‘read me a Teddy Robinson story’!
+The stories haven’t lost their magic for me as an adult and I’m delighted with the constant requests from my daughter to ‘read me a Teddy Robinson story’!
 Did you read Teddy Robinson as a child?
-Do you have a favourite story?
+Do you have a favourite Teddy Robinson story?

 Age Range: 4 +